A little taste of “Texas” Fall arrives early next week

 No more triple digit heat

-It was a pleasant start to the weekend.
-Dry air and clear skies helped our temperatures drop into the mid 60s to near the mid 70s, but now that drier air is what’s helping our temperatures soar once again this afternoon.
+Waking up this Sunday morning temperatures are in the upper 60s to near the mid 70s.
 Unusually hot conditions will be here for the rest of the weekend ahead of our next weather maker.
-A cold front is set to move into Central Texas late Sunday evening into Sunday night.
+A cold front is set to move into Central Texas Sunday evening into Sunday night.
 Temperatures until the front arrives will be around 10°above normal for this time of the year.

-We saw record heat on both this past Thursday and Friday, with highs around 101°.
-Thankfully the high pressure that was keeping us so hot has begun to weaken.
-That means our temperatures may lower, but only by a degree or two for Saturday and Sunday.
-Highs this weekend stay in the mid 90s to around 100° for most of Central Texas.
-We’ll monitor the record high for Waco on Saturday, September 24th.
-The record is 102° set back in 1977.
+Temperatures Sunday afternoon look to climb back into the mid 90s to around 100° across Central Texas.

 Now onto the cold front which is what we’re all waiting for.
 This front will not bring us crisp, cool fall air, but it will bring us air that’s not as hot as what we’ve been to kick off fall.
 Thankfully we can say goodbye to the triple digit heat next week, but our temperatures are still expected to remain a degree or two above average for the majority of next work week.